Nice to meet you.

 Transformers use a stacked encoder-decoder architecture to form the best representation of the input.
 It enables the decoder to remember which number representations were used in the input through query, key, and value.
 Further, the attention mechanism draws inferences from previous words to logically place words in the final sentence.

-Future of transformers
+Future of transformer model

 In the future, transformers will be trained on billions or trillions of parameters to automate language generation with 100% accuracy.
-It’ll use concepts like AI sparsity and a mixture of experts to infuse models with self-awareness capabilities, thereby reducing the hallucination rate.
+It’ll use concepts like AI sparsity and mixture of experts to infuse models with self-awareness capabilities, thereby reducing the hallucination rate.
 Future transformers will work on an even more refined form of attention technique.

 Some transformers like BLOOM and GPT 4 are already being used globally.
 You can find it in intelligence bureaus, forensics, and healthcare.
 Advanced transformers are trained on a slew of data and industrial-scale computational resources.
 Slowly and gradually, the upshot of transformers will change how every major industry functions and build resources intrinsic to human survival.

-Transformer models: Frequently asked questions (FAQs)
+Transformer model: Frequently asked questions (FAQs)

 What is dependency?